 Catfish happily enjoy most bodies of water that support an adequate food chain, including creeks, rivers, farm ponds, and lakes that are relatively pollution free.
 Food needs are simple, comprising of a wide variety of live and artificial offerings.
 They locate their forage by 'smell' with barbels or whiskers and by receptors on their sides.

-Page 2 of 2 - Live forage includes crustaceans, small frogs, minnows, nightcrawlers, 'perch', and shad.
+Live forage includes crustaceans, small frogs, minnows, nightcrawlers, 'perch', and shad.
 Other meat offerings include chicken entrails, hot dogs, shad sides, and shrimp.
 Artificial baits include chunk and dough baits made by Berkley, Bill Dance, Magic, Catfish Charlie, Fishbites, Fisher's Choice, Ivory Soap pieces, and dip baits like C.J's, Rusty's, Sure-Shot, and Team Catfish plus others.

 Techniques include bank line, jugline, rod and reel from the bank, dock or from a boat, and trotline.
 During the summer months, flatheads like deep, steep sided areas like bluff walls where they find forage.
 Successful anglers pursue them with live goldfish or 'perch' on bank lines, trotlines, or jugs.